rainepretorius/olarm-ha-integration/README.md

 Please note that the integration has currently only been tested on a MG 5050+ alarm system by the maintainer, but should work for all devices.

 ## Issues
 If you encounter an error with the integration, resulting in its malfunction or failure to function as intended, please create an issue on the repository's [Github](https://github.com/rainepretorius/olarm-ha-integration/issues) page.
+Please also check that your issue  has not all ready been asked and answered.
+Else it will be closed.

 ## Installation Steps
 1. Install via HACS.